rmercer33/jalancintasanctuary.com/_posts/jcs/2018-12-29-jcs-progress-report.md

 We elected to put a second story on this building, which will house 2 x backpacker style accommodation options.
-These rooms will allow us to cater for all budgets for accommodation.
+These rooms will allow us to cater to all budgets for accommodation.

 ![](/public/img/blog/sandy/img/service-room-day.jpg)

 ![](/public/img/blog/sandy/img/service-room-night.jpg)

-## Next step, Villas!
+## Next Step, Villas!

 Join us and become part of this supportive community of friends.